-Describe a typical working day in Thailand?
+Describe a typical working day in Thailand.
 How many hours a week are you teaching?

 What was life like outside the classroom, did you have time to travel around Thailand?

-What were 3 things about your time in Thailand that you did not anticipate before you went?
+What were 3 things about your time teaching in Thailand that you did not anticipate before you went?

 As a foreign instructor, you will undoubtedly achieve star status.
 I’d read about it before going there, but you don’t really think about it until you’re in the middle of it.
-Obviously, this changes depending on where you are in the country, but it’s wonderful to know that people recognize you, and professors are widely recognized as well.
+Obviously, this changes depending on where you are in the country, but it’s wonderful to know that people recognize you and professors are widely recognized as well.

 Another thing I didn’t expect was not being able to cook or prepare my own meals.
 Again, this varies greatly from person to person, but our residence lacked an oven or cooker, so we always ate out.
-This was not a problem at all because the meals are delicious and inexpensive.
+This was not a problem at all because the meals were delicious and inexpensive.
 There were no significant differences between the supermarkets there and here.
 However, other items were more expensive, such as dairy products, and bread was not used as frequently as it is here.
 I believe I ate rice virtually every day there because it is served with almost every meal, but there are also home comforts, which are good to have every now and again.

 Can you share with us a favourite story from your time teaching in Thailand?

-It’s difficult to single just one story as a favorite.
+It’s difficult to single just one story as a favourite.
 There were numerous, but we did have one long weekend.
 My roommates and I ended up spending it in Bangkok because we had never been there as a group before.
 We slept at a party hostel with a couple of other professors we knew.
 I just remember it being a fantastic weekend away with my friends when we had a couple of nights in one of the coolest cities in the world.

 What’s next for you?
 Can you see yourself teaching in the future?

 Personally, I don’t have a clear idea of what I want to do next.
 I’m considering returning to college to pursue a master’s degree, but I’m not in any rush.
 I’m not sure if I’d pursue teaching as a career, but that’s simply because I have other interests.
-However, I would seriously consider returning to teach in another country.
+However, I would seriously consider returning to teach in Thailand.
 It’s a fantastic way to travel and learn about other cultures, and you’ll constantly learn something new.

 What advice would you give to someone considering teaching abroad?